WanderingLemon/saswatch/README.md

 - [ ] Save colors to a `.toml` file for future loading
 - [ ] Load from a `.toml` to edit a saved set of colors
 - [ ] HSL constraint settings to only generate select ranges of colors
-- [ ] Manual HSL and RGB manipulation sliders
+- [ ] Manual HSL and RGB manipulation slider
 - [ ] HSL color representations
+- [ ] Ability to copy color to clipboard